physix-repo/aimless-shooting/README.md

-# In-house scripts for aimless shooting with GROMACS/Plumed
+# In-house scripts for aimless shooting with PLUMED and GROMACS or LAMMPS

+This is a bash implementation of the aimless shooting (AS) algorithm using either GROMACS or LAMMPS as the molecular dynamics engine, and PLUMED to compute collective variables.
+The original GROMACS version, from Alexandre Jedrecy, is a fixed-length AS implementation (`10.1063/1.2234477`), and the LAMMPS one (from Arthur France-Lanord) is a flexible-length AS algorithm (`10.1021/acs.jctc.5b00032`).

+## GROMACS implementation

 Each script fills a "simple" task:

 "extractConfig.sh" allows you to divide an initial trajectory into a set of pdb files, depending on the delta t and maximum length chosen for the algorithm.
-In this script I merge together two different trajectory shooted from the same point, you will need to adapt it a bit if you have a single trajectory that connect your two states (in fact it should be simpler as you won't need to invert order of the frames to mimic time inversion)
+In this script I merge together two different trajectory shot from the same point, you will need to adapt it a bit if you have a single trajectory that connects your two states (in fact it should be simpler as you won't need to invert order of the frames to mimic time inversion)

 "launchJob.sh" allows you to launch several TPS runs in parallel, each in its dedicated folder with the relevant initial file needed.
 Here for instance the script will generate two sets of 10 independent TPS runs, with 0.1 ns or 0.2 ns as the time step.
 It take care to generate all needed external files